eyecan-ai/pipelime-python/docs/get_started/operations.md

 ## Pipes

 Piped sequences follow the decorator pattern, i.e., they wrap another sample sequence (the source) and provide an alterated view of the source sequence.
-You can attach and chain multiple operations following a functional pattern:
+You can attach and chain multiple operations following the functional pattern:

 ```python
 from pipelime.sequences import SamplesSequence